Approach to network failure due to intrinsic fluctuations

-We apply the idea of network failure to a real world network, flight network with $N=2789$ nodes and edges $E=14795$ and diameter $d_{fl}=14$.
-The dataset was obtained from the Network Repository~\cite{nr}..
-This network is taken to be of ``Barabasi-Albert'' type due to preferential attachment nature of the flights to airports denoted by the nodes.
-It differs from synthetic networks by the fact that the diameter $d_{fl}$ is very large at $d_{fl}=14$, as compared to $d_{ba} = 6$ for a Barabasi-Albert network of similar size.
+We apply the idea of network failure to a flight network with $N=2789$ nodes, $E=14795$ edges, and diameter $d_{\rm fl}=14$.
+The dataset was obtained from the Network Repository~\cite{nr}.
+This network is of ``Barabasi-Albert'' type, and differs from synthetic networks due to its large diameter $d_{\rm fl}=14$, compared to $d_{\rm ba} = 6$ for a Barabasi-Albert network of similar size.
 As before, we obtain the decay of active nodes $f_{ac}$ as a function of time for a few realizations.
-Here, the decay profile is similar to that of a scale free network, but a new steady state forms after the "cascading" failure regime where most of the network has failed.
-However, due to the formation of disconnected segments the dynamics continues to happen for a considerable amount of time.
-The network loses unity, and is a graph of isolated segments which continue to support the dynamics.
-Hence, due to a good number of trapped walkers, as discussed in the case of scale-free network, there is a significant inclination to return to the independent failure regime for $t \gg 1$.
+Here, the decay profile (Fig. \ref{fig:appfail3}(top)) is similar to that of a scale free network, but a new steady state forms after the "cascading" failure regime where most of the network has failed.
+However, due to the formation of disconnected segments the dynamics continues for a considerable amount of time.
+The network fragments, and has isolated segments which continue to support dynamics.
+Hence, due to trapped walkers (similar to scale-free network), a return to the independent failure regime is observed for $t \gg 1$ in Fig. \ref{fig:appfail3}(bottom).